Student Pregnancy Policy

 B. Process for Handling Requests for Accommodations

-- In order to request a pregnancy-related accommodation, students should contact the Disability Resource Center, Webster Hall Room 100, 973-655-5431.
+- In order to request a pregnancy-related accommodation, students should contact the Disability Resource Center, Cole Hall, Room 331, 973-655-5431.

 - As with all accommodation requests for temporary conditions, the student will be required to provide documentation of the pregnancy or related medical condition to the Disability Resource Center.
 The Disability Resource Center will determine such accommodations are necessary and appropriate, and will inform the faculty member of the need to adjust academic parameters accordingly, in coordination with the Deputy Title IX Coordinator, Yolanda Alvarez, Dean of Students Office, Student Center Room 4001, 973-655-7543, email@example.com.